maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module15.md

 </figure>

-It can be extremely complex so during this week I will simply try to make a few very small microfluidics channels and let liquid flow through them.
-Ideally, there should be some inlet reservoirs where liquid will stay before flowing through the channel but I can also inject it using a syringe.
+It can be extremely complex so during this week I will simply try to make a few very small microfluidic channels and let the liquid flow through them.
+Ideally, there should be some inlet reservoirs where the liquid will stay before flowing through the channel but I can also inject it using a syringe.

-The idea is to find "easy" ways to make microfluidics devices.
+The idea is to find "easy" ways to make microfluidic devices.

 ## My ideas
 There are several ways to make microfluidics.
 I thought about using a laser cutter or a CNC to cut very small channels in plexiglass.
-If using the lasercutter, I think it would be best to voluntarily put it out of focus but I did not have the time to try it out.
+If using the laser cutter, I think it would be best to voluntarily put it out of focus but I did not have the time to try it out.

 I investigated two other ways that I will describe here:

 ### Plexiglass and parafinne
-My first idea is to use thin slides of plexiglass with drilled holes in one of them and place a small layer of parafinne film in between with a specific cutout for the channels.
+My first idea is to use thin slides of plexiglass with drilled holes in one of them and place a small layer of paraffine film in between with a specific cutout for the channels.

 <figure> <center>